 - Build awareness about Jewish efforts; and

-- We envision a Jewish community that embraces diverse ways to be Jewish, offering wide-ranging entry points into Jewish life, fostering meaning and pride in personal and Jewish communal identity, and empowering people to experience Judaism in their own way.
+We envision a Jewish community that embraces diverse ways to be Jewish, offers wide-ranging entry points into Jewish life, fosters meaning and pride in personal and Jewish communal identity, and empowers people to experience Judaism in their own way.

-Lonny Goldsmith is the Editor of TC Jewfolk and Director of Communications for Jewfolk Media, Inc. Lonny is an award-winning journalist who is involved in his third Jewish community after growing up in Michigan and spending a three-year stint in Chicago.
+Lonny Goldsmith (he/him) is the Editor of TC Jewfolk and Director of Communications for Jewfolk, Inc. Lonny is an award-winning journalist who is involved in his third Jewish community after growing up in Michigan and spending a three-year stint in Chicago.
 He is not a native of Minnesota but hopes people will learn to deal with it.
-He likes to write, cook and drink really good beer.
-He dislikes negotiating with his children to eat dinner yet gets sucked into it anyway.
-He can be reached at [email protected] or on Twitter @lonny_goldsmith
+He likes to write, cook, and watch sports (sometimes in that order).
+He can be reached at [email protected] or on Twitter @lonny_goldsmith.

 Our Board of Directors

 Effie Cohen (Vice President), Matt Erickson, Nancy Getzkin, Drea Lear, Jennifer Lewin, Andrea Nadel-Tikh, Mark Price, Rachael Rosen, Andrew Seiler (Treasurer), Amy Shapiro, Jim Stein (President), and Alon Ventura.

 Jewfolk Media, Inc. is a nonprofit organization.
 Its EIN is 27-4463056 and here’s our IRS 501(c)(3) Tax Exempt Status letter.
 Copies of our tax filings may be requested at any time by contacting us.